junxit/us-congress-bills-113/metadata.md

 - 2013-10-04 — On passage Passed by the Yeas and Nays: 244 - 164 (Roll no. 524). (text: CR H6262-6263)
 - 2013-10-04 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 244 - 164 (Roll no. 524).(text: CR H6262-6263)
 - 2013-10-04 — The previous question was ordered pursuant to the rule. (consideration: CR H6270)
+- 2013-10-05 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2013-10-07 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 209.